Harvest Time at Fort Mose 2021

 Harvest Time at Fort Mose recreates what an autumn harvest festival would have been like in 18th-century St. Augustine.
-This annual event is an immersive experience, including volunteers in period dress, a farmers' market, colonial cooking demonstrations, food samples and presentations about the kinds of food eaten among the Spanish, Native Americans, and Africans.
-It takes place on Saturday, November 11, 2017, at Fort Mose.
+This annual event is an immersive experience, including volunteers in period dress, a farmers' market, colonial cooking demonstrations, food samples and presentations about the kinds of food eaten among the Spanish, Native Americans and Africans.
+It takes place on Saturday, November 6, 2021, at Fort Mose.

-There will be stories and activities for the kids, including making pottery, beaded leather jewelry, corn husk dolls and tri-corn hats.
+Children will be entertained with stories and opportunities to participate in activities including making pottery, beaded leather jewelry, corn husk dolls and tri-corn hats.
 Children will also be able to participate in junior militia training with the Fort Mose Militia members.
-Reenactments and historical demonstrations will be presented by Florida Living History.
+Re-enactments and historical demonstrations will be presented by Florida Living History.

 Photo by Chuck White, courtesy of Florida Living History.